Kernix13/rural-homestead/sheds-cabins1.md

 > **To have a legal shed home, the shed base must be built to the IRC (2018)**

-- It’s recommended to have a foundation made with concrete footers.
+- It's recommended to have a foundation made with concrete footers.
 Typically, a solid foundation made from footers ranges from $3,000 to $6,000
 - Getting your plumbing hooked up costs about $1,500 to $2,000.
 - When creating a budget for your shed home, figure approximately $3,500 for completing your electrical needs
 - You want to ensure your shed home is insulated - It costs around $3.50 per square footage to have someone spray foam your shed home – around $2.50 per square foot for flooring and ceiling and $2.50 per linear square foot for walls.
 For a standard shed home size (512 sq ft), that costs around $4,000 to $6,000